 Going To University

 I remember the day so vividly.
 Saturday 16th September 2017.
-The day I’d leave to start studying Law at The University of Birmingham.
-The car was packed with the cutlery I’d never see again, the garlic-crusher I’d never end up using and not forgetting my whole-entire wardrobe.
+It was the day I’d leave to start studying Law at The University of Birmingham.
+The car was packed with the cutlery I’d never see again.
+And the garlic-crusher I’d never end up using and not forgetting my whole-entire wardrobe.

 Despite the car being positively filled to the brim, this pesky little voice couldn’t help but whisper: